SUPPORT CHILDREN TO EXPLORE A WORLD OF POSSIBILITY

 Whether vaccinating children in remote regions, providing antibiotics for pneumonia treatment, setting up learning centres after disasters, or working to bring British children home from Syria, we do all we can to support them.

-In 2020, we provided medical supplies, helping thousands of households with access to clean water and soap and worked with 2.9m children on access to distance learning, as COVID-19 turned lives upside down.
+In 2020, as COVID-19 turned lives upside down, we provided medical supplies, helping thousands of households with access to clean water and soap and worked with 2.9m children on access to distance learning.

-We are hugely proud of the work we have done in the UK, but also recognise we have a long way to go.
+We are proud of the work we've done in the UK, but recognise we have a long way to go.

 We work in homes, nurseries, schools and communities to narrow the gap between children living in poverty and their better off classmates.

 When COVID-19 hit, UK children's lives were turned upside down.
-To help, we started an Emergency Grant for the worst affected families.
-Already, the grant has helped over 10,000 of Britain's poorest children with early-learning packs, food vouchers, and other essentials.
+To help, we started an Emergency Grant for the worst-affected families.
+So far it has helped more than 10,000 of Britain's poorest children with early-learning packs, food vouchers, and other essentials.

 But there's more to do.